Teaching Kids the Bible at Home: Simple Paths to Lasting Faith

 “Start children off on the way they should go, and even when they are old they will not turn from it.”– Proverbs 22:6 (NIV)

-This proverb commends intentional formation.
+This proverb shows the value of being intentional.
 With God’s help, consistent patterns shape a child’s direction, even if progress seems slow.

 “Let the little children come to me… for the kingdom of heaven belongs to such as these.”– Matthew 19:14 (NIV)